Large Prandtl Number Asymptotics in Randomly Forced Turbulent Convection: Introduction

-Let us now present a heuristic version of our main results to provide intuition.
-For the precise formulation see Theorem \ref{Thm:Main:Thm:Precise} below.
+Let us now present a heuristic version of our main results; for the precise formulation see Theorem \ref{Thm:Main:Thm:Precise} below.
+Recall that for any function $F$ and measure $\mu$, the push-forward of $\mu$ under $F$ is given by $F\mu := \mu \circ F^{-1}$.

 \begin{Thm} Fix any $\ra, \rab >0$ and consider \eqref{eq:B:eqn:vel}--\eqref{eq:bc} and \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} with $N \geq N(\ra, \rab)$ independently forced directions in the temperature equation.
 Then \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} possesses a unique ergodic invariant measure $\mu_\infty$.
-Let $\{\mu_{\prN}\}_{\prN \in (0,\infty)}$ be a sequence of statistically invariant states associated to \eqref{eq:B:eqn:vel}--\eqref{eq:bc}.\footnote{In the precise statement of this result, Theorem~\ref{Thm:Main:Thm:Precise}, we will impose an additional technical assumption on $\mu_{\prN}$.
-This condition is roughly analogous to a finite energy criteria for weak solutions of the 3D Navier-Stokes equations.
-In \cite{FoldesGlattHoltzRichardsThomann2014a} we have demonstrated the existence of such states $\mu_{\prN}$.} Then $\mu_{\prN}$ converges to $\mu_\infty$ in a suitable metric.
-In particular, for any sufficiently regular observable $\phi$ on the phase space of $T$,
+Let $\{\mu_{\prN}\}_{\prN \geq 1}$ be any sequence of statistically invariant states associated to \eqref{eq:B:eqn:vel}--\eqref{eq:bc} satisfying a uniform exponential moment bound (see \eqref{eq:exp:yomoment:cond} below noting that $\epsilon : = \frac{1}{\Pr}$).\footnote{Note that usual fundamental difficulties concerning the well-posedness of 3D Navier-Stokes apply to (\ref{eq:B:eqn:vel})--(\ref{eq:B:eqn:temp}) and so, following \cite{FlandoliGatarek1}, we consider only weak solutions whose laws do not change in time.
+The uniform exponential moment condition is analogous to a finite energy criterion for weak solutions of the 3D Navier-Stokes equations.
+In \cite{FoldesGlattHoltzRichardsWhitehead2015} we have established the existence of such states $\mu_{\prN}$, see Proposition~\ref{prop:existence:sol:BEs} below for a precise restatement.
+In particular we cannot rule out the existence of a collection $\{\mu_{\prN}\}_{\prN \in \mathbb{N}}$ which does not satisfy \eqref{eq:exp:yomoment:cond}.
+Observe that none of these difficulties arise the 2D case.} Then $\mu_{\prN}$ converges to $L_{\#}\mu_\infty$ in a suitable metric.
+In particular, for any sufficiently regular observable $\phi$ on the $(\bfU,T)$ phase space,

 where $C = C(\phi, \ra, \rab), q = q(\ra,\rab) > 0$ are independent of $\prN$ and $q$ is independent of $\phi$. \end{Thm}